-- If no station ID is saved, it will be used the value configured in the E.164 section, in the system administrator's area. - ▲ Only numbers matching the Inbound E.164 rules for the current domain can be added (see the Orchestra NG Administrator manual). - ▲ When routing a call in the dialplan editor, always make sure that the number reaching the fax dialplan block will match the one defined here, or the inbound fax will not be dispatched to any user. - In the sender number is automatically added to the station ID of all sent faxes.
-To avoid that, it is possible to mark the option Hide number in the dialog shown in figure 5.13.
+If no station ID is saved, it will be used the value configured in the E.164 section, in the system administrator's area.

+- ▲ Only numbers matching the Inbound E.164 rules for the current domain can be added (see the Orchestra NG Administrator manual). - When routing a call in the dialplan editor, always make sure that the number reaching the fax dialplan block will match the one defined here, or the inbound fax will not be dispatched to the right user.